09 Nov What’s your mood like from week to week in your cycle?

-Your mood, outlook and confidence are all impacted by the ups-and-downs of your hormones throughout your monthly cycle.
+Your mood, outlook and confidence are impacted by the ups-and-downs of hormones throughout your menstrual cycle.

-However–and this is a big “however”–I want to point out that hormones are still only one factor that affect your mood.
-There are many other factors that impact how you feel, such hunger, stress, medications, how well or poorly you sleep, illness, pain, doing meditation or yoga, exercise, starting a new job, falling in love, suffering heartache and so on.
+One important note: Keep in mind that even though hormones can have a profound impact on your mood, they are still only one factor that affect emotions.
+There are many other factors that impact how you feel, such hunger, stress, medications, how well or poorly you sleep, illness, pain, starting a new job, falling in love, suffering heartache and so on.